 Description and requirements

-The theoretical presuppositions and their relation to the research findings as worked out in the thesis.
+The theoretical presuppositions and their relation to the research findings.

 The thesis should be written in English or, if approved by the Exam Board, in Dutch.

 Content and form of the audiovisual component are to be decided in consultation with the MA advisor.

 N.B.: Also visit the website of the Master-Thesis Lab (Scriptie-atelier)